 \subsection{Two points to be discussed on the existing results}

-The first point to be discussed is the assumptions on the solution $u$.
+The first point to be discussed is the assumptions on solution $u$.
 The scheme above is derived under the assumptions that $gQ$, $\mu u Q$, $(\Vol u)Q$, and $k(s,\cdot)u(\cdot)Q(\cdot)$ belong to $\LC_{\alpha}(\SEt(\domD_d))$.
-In a practical situation, however, $u$ is an \emph{unknown} function to be solved, and for this reason it is impossible to check the assumptions, at least in a simple way.
-To make matters worse, ``it belongs to $\LC_{\alpha}(\SEt(\domD_d))$ for some $d$'' is not sufficient.
-In order to launch the scheme, the user must find the value of $d$, because $d$ is used in the formula of the mesh size $h$ in~\eqref{Def:h-SE}.
-Therefore, some sort of remedy is needed in order to apply this scheme in practice.
+In a practical situation, however, $u$ is an \emph{unknown} function to be solved, and for this reason, it is impossible to check the assumptions, at least in a simple way.
+Furthermore, as for parameter $d$, the statement ``there exists a constant $d$'' is not sufficient; we need the concrete value of $d$ to launch the scheme.
+This is because $d$ is used in the formula for mesh size $h$ in~\eqref{Def:h-SE}.
+Therefore, some sort of remedy is needed to apply this scheme in practice.

 The second point to be discussed is the solvability and convergence of the scheme.
 In~\eqref{leq:Zarebnia-error-theorem}, there exists the matrix norm of $(\InZero - \matSE{W})^{-1}$, which clearly depends on $N$.
 However, no theoretical estimate of this term has yet been given.
-Therefore, its exponential convergence is not guaranteed in a rigorous sense.
+Therefore, exponential convergence of the scheme is not guaranteed in a rigorous sense.
 In addition, the invertibility of $(\InZero - \matSE{W})$ is implicitly assumed in Theorem~\ref{thm:Zarebnia}, but it is not clear and should be proved as part of proving the scheme's solvability.